 The Foundation's mission is to promote the understanding and appreciation of the importance of agriculture in our daily lives.

-The Board of Directors meets six times throughout the year with C. John Sullivan, III serving as President.
+The Board of Directors meets six times throughout the year with Gail Yeiser serving as President.
 Activities of the Foundation are supported through the efforts of volunteers and donors to the organization.
 Additional funding is provided through the Maryland Ag Tag , thanks to the support of the Maryland General Assembly and Governor.

 The MAEF Main Office is in the Senator William Amoss Agriculture Center at Swan Harbor Farm in Harford County, Maryland.